Purchase Order Financing

 What is purchase order financing?

-How do you qualify for purchase order financing?
+How do you qualify for PO financing?

 How long does the application process take for purchase order financing?

-How would you use purchase order financing?
+How do you use PO financing?

 Is collateral required for purchase order financing?